I Wish It Would Rain Down: Music video

-Eric Clapton, seated on a stool, says that Billy (played by Collins) used to be the drummer in a good band and assumed singing responsibilities when the original singer departed — an in-joke referencing Collins' tenure with the band Genesis, in which he played drums and then became the lead singer when Peter Gabriel exited the group.
+Eric Clapton, seated on a stool, says that Billy (played by Collins) used to be the drummer in a good band and assumed singing responsibilities when the original singer departed—an in-joke referencing Collins' tenure with the band Genesis, in which he played drums and then became the lead singer when Peter Gabriel exited the group.
 Members of Collins' backing band play various non-speaking parts, such as the janitor "Chester" Chester Thompson, who takes over on drums when Collins gets up to sing, as well as the bassist Leland Sklar.

 Collins is forced to act with the play's star.
 The director deems Collins' acting "terrible," to which Collins replies, "I never said I could act, 'e [pointing to Clapton] said I could sing," and the director says, "alright, play the song."
 As Collins sings, his character fantasizes about becoming a famous stage actor, singer, and movie star.

 Billy's name is inserted onto fake covers of major industry publications such as Variety and Billboard and newspapers such as the Denver Post.
 His face is inserted into still photographs from the television program You Bet Your Life (where he appears next to Groucho Marx) and films such as White Heat (where his image is inserted alongside that of James Cagney).
 Billy is depicted imitating the character of Davy Crockett (as played by Fess Parker on the television series of the same name), standing next to Marilyn Monroe, and acting out a scene from the 1941 film The Maltese Falcon (with Humphrey Bogart impersonator Robert Sacchi appearing in the scene).
 (Music video director James Yukich's name appears on the clapperboard.)
 Billy is shown receiving an Academy Award from Clark Gable (impersonated by actor Ralph Chelli).

 During the montage, the published sheet music for the song is shown, prominently featuring Collins' photo.
 This is followed by a shot of the sheet music for "Something Happened on the Way to Heaven", the next single from the same album.

 After the music ends, Tambor's character decides to cut the musical number, as he feels it was not any good compared to the dancing girls.
 The character says "the fellow on the guitar (Eric Clapton) is pretty good," but his assistant informs him that "Eric gave a week's notice."
 Collins, in disbelief, goes back to sit behind the drums.

-The video won an International Monitor Award.